APiercey/apiercey.github.io/content/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/aggregate-persistence.md

 - Clearing persisted events and returning a clean aggregate, ready for further interactions.

 When persisting changes, each change will be persisted as a unique record in our DynamoDB table.
-Record uniqueness is guaranteed by two attributes:
+Record uniqueness is guaranteed by two DynamoDB table attributes:
 - The AggregateUuid, which is the _hash_ key.
 - The Version, which is the _range_ key.